vchibrikov/STFGEN/README.md

 Figure of randomly generated fiber networks at 5% volume occupation with beads of the radius of 25 units.
 Z-Y axis view.
 ![Figure 6](https://github.com/vchibrikov/STFGEN/assets/98614057/230dc2e0-0345-470c-8f09-229d60381e0e)

+> Limitations:
+> 1. It is recommended to generate fiber network, in which bead radius is no more than 1% of the length of simulation box
+> 2. Despite parameters of the simulation box are provided, current script does allow generated fibers to run over the box boundaries.
+The volume of the beads that run over the boundaries of simulation box are not considere in current script.